Indian astronomy: History

 Some of the earliest forms of astronomy can be dated to the Indus Valley Civilisation or earlier.
 Some cosmological concepts are present in the Vedas, as are notions of the movement of heavenly bodies and the course of the year.
-The Rig Veda is one of the oldest pieces of Indian literature.
+The Rigveda is one of the oldest pieces of Indian literature.
 Rig Veda 1-64-11 & 48 describes time as a wheel with 12 parts and 360 spokes (days), with a remainder of 5, making reference to the solar calendar.
 As in other traditions, there is a close association of astronomy and religion during the early history of the science, astronomical observation being necessitated by spatial and temporal requirements of correct performance of religious ritual.
 Thus, the Shulba Sutras, texts dedicated to altar construction, discusses advanced mathematics and basic astronomy.
 Vedanga Jyotisha is another of the earliest known Indian texts on astronomy, it includes the details about the Sun, Moon, nakshatras, lunisolar calendar.
 The Vedanga Jyotisha describes rules for tracking the motions of the Sun and the Moon for the purposes of ritual.
 According to the Vedanga Jyotisha, in a yuga or "era", there are 5 solar years, 67 lunar sidereal cycles, 1,830 days, 1,835 sidereal days and 62 synodic months.

 Greek astronomical ideas began to enter India in the 4th century BCE following the conquests of Alexander the Great.
 By the early centuries of the Common Era, Indo-Greek influence on the astronomical tradition is visible, with texts such as the Yavanajataka and Romaka Siddhanta.